meeduse/Samples/ETCSLevel3/Readme.md

 - Meeduse integrates the ProB tool within EMF-based frameworks like XText, Sirius, GMF.
 To use Meeduse:

 Install the Eclipse Modelling Tools.
-Any recent distribution should work (The Lift project is built on ECLISPE Version: 2021-03 (4.19.0)).
+Any recent distribution should work (The ETCSLevel3 project is built on ECLISPE Version: 2021-03 (4.19.0)).
 Link: https://www.eclipse.org/downloads/packages/release/2022-03/r/eclipse-modeling-tools

 Launch your eclipse and install B4MSecure and Meeduse from the following update sites: